sandiaras/short-links/README.txt

 -------------

-Once installed, you can define the initial form as the home page of the site, going to: admin/config/system/site-information
+Once installed, you can define the initial form as the home page of the site, going to:

+  admin/config/system/site-information

 and define the link "/create/short_link" as front page.

+To view details of the short link, you have to go (just the text at the end of the link):

+  /view/[short link]

 DEVELOPERS
 ----------